philiplb/CRUDlex/docs/api/ServiceProvider.rst

     .. php:method:: getData($name)

-        Getter for the {@see Data} instances.
+        Getter for the {@see AbstractData} instances.

         :type $name: string
         :param $name: the entity name of the desired Data instance
-        :returns: Data the Data instance or null on invalid name
+        :returns: AbstractData the AbstractData instance or null on invalid name

     .. php:method:: getEntities()

         Getter for all available entity names.

-        :returns: array a list of all available entity names
+        :returns: string[] a list of all available entity names

     .. php:method:: formatDate($value, $isUTC)